brendan-w/ArrayND/README.md

 All callback functions are of the format:

-	function(value, coord arrayND)
+	function(value, coord, arrayND)

-All coordinates are of the format:
+All coordinates are arrays of the format:

 	[x, y, z, w, etc...]